 Student Loan Default Rate

-• An average of 7% of student loans are in default at any given time.
+• An average of 8.15% of student loan debt is in default at any given time.

-• Roughly 4 million student loans enter default each year.
+• Roughly 4.6 million students enter the repayment phase each year each year.

 Related reports include Student Loan Debt Statistics | How Do People Pay for College? | Average Time to Repay Student Loans | Average Cost of College | Economic Effects of Student Loan Debt | Student Loan Refinancing